(This is a free lesson, straight from Module 1 of my new e-course: 90 Days to Your Blog’s First $1k!)

 Of course you want to appeal to as many people as possible, but your brand should be specific enough that there is no way it could appeal to everyone, because you need it to extra appeal to certain people.

 Let’s go back to my brand for a second.
-(It’s the one that I know best, so it’s easiest for me to use as an example!)
+(Sorry to talk about myself, but it’s the one that I know best, so it’s easiest for me to use as an example!)

 My first thoughts were “feminine” and “pretty.”
 That’s great!
 But it’s definitely not specific enough.
 So I began to add more adjectives to this list.
 I also wanted my brand to be: friendly, clean, modern, and informative.